It’s time to get “Blue Tuxedo” out there and Heard!

 What I’m up to:

 I hope to reissue my out-of-print first record “Then There’s That…” hoping that the promotion efforts on behalf of “Blue Tuxedo” might stir some interest in these lost tracks.
+I hoping, as well, to lay the groundwork for recording a wave of new songs I’m getting excited about.

 In the years since its recording, this record has been accruing some rather extraordinary mojo, praised, incredibly enough, by some of my musical heroes, including some of my Nashville songwriting heroes Thom Schuyler, Craig Bickhardt, Don Henry, Jack Sundrud and Tony Arata, all of whom I’ve had the honor of swapping songs with on stage at a number of Bluebird Cafe-style In-The-Round concerts